19 Best Things to Do in Iceland: Not Another Generic List!

 You can climb up a bunch of steps to view the waterfall from the top, but I think the best photos are achieved from the bottom of the falls.
 It has an incredible 197-foot drop and is 82 feet wide.
 Access is super easy.
 You park and walk right up to it.

-13- Lick Delicious Ice Cream Next to the Cow Who Provided It
+Enjoy Ice Cream Next to the Cow Who Provided It

 Ice cream choices at Efstidalur II farm in Iceland

-Made from cow’s milk right on property, this organic homemade ice cream is incredible and is offered in many tempting flavors.
+Made from cow’s milk right on the property, this organic homemade ice cream is incredible and is offered in many tempting flavors.
 The farm also has a restaurant and a hotel and even offers horseback riding tours.

 Hanging out with real cows while eating ice cream at Efstidalur II farm

-14- Hang Out With an Icelandic Horse
+Hang Out with an Icelandic Horse

 You will see these beautiful, friendly horses all over Iceland.
 The Icelandic horse is known as one of the purest breeds in the world since no other horse breeds are allowed to be imported.
 They are incredibly sturdy animals, able to withstand the harsh Icelandic weather conditions.